-Dennis Nolt grew up in New Holland PA, the youngest of seven children.
-His father raised steers, and Dennis helped his father growing up.
-He and Lawanda met at a church youth group meeting and married in 2001.
+Dennis Nolt grew up in New Holland PA, as the youngest of seven children.
+His family raised steers, and Dennis helped out on the farm.
+He and his wife Lawanda met at a church youth group meeting and married in 2001.
 Dennis was working for a hardware retailer, but he wanted to do something where he could be with his family.
-Both of his grandparents were farmers, and his sisters married dairy farmers.
-He wanted to try farming, so he talked with Chris Pierce at Heritage Poultry Management about producing eggs before he bought a farm.
+His grandparents were farmers, and his sisters married dairy farmers.
+He decided it was in his blood and to give it a try himself.

 Dennis is hopeful about the future of small family farms.
-“As long as consumers are willing to pay more for quality eggs, the future looks good.
+“As long as people are willing to pay for better quality eggs, we can keep the farm going."

 We take pride in our small family farms.
 We offer farm tours to let our customers get a first-hand experince of our small family farms.